 Current and Future States of Smart Contracts

 Smart contracts may have been slow to the start in its early days.
 But in 2020 and 2021, they have picked up steam.
 Sites like dappradar.com track the transaction volume and total value locked (TVL) into smart contracts and give us a sense of how rapidly they are being embraced by the market.
 You can see that there are now billions of dollars locked into dApps such as Aave or Pancake Swap.
 Currently, smart contracts are mainly hindered by the lack of network scalability.

 Scalability refers to the number of transactions the network can handle per second at a reasonable price at the time of settlement.
 Scalable platforms like Cardano and Polkadot, will enable smart contracts this year.
 Ethereum 2.0 also solves the scalability issue, but its full roll out is not expected until Q1 of next year.

-Smart contracts will allow for the full breadth of the internet to burgeon.
+Smart contracts will allow for the full breadth of internet 3.0 to burgeon.
 In the broadest sense, they allow for decentralized computation—meaning anything that a computer can do, can be enabled through smart contract programming languages, and these interactions will be performed on a blockchain in a decentralized way.
 This is the vision—but until scalability issues are resolved, and programming languages are developed to the point to enable these benefits, we will be in a transaction state.
 But the transition may not be for too long.
 The productivity enhancements for businesses and individuals alike are unfathomable.
 These benefits will be a driver for rapid development and smart contracts will become a major disrupter for entire industries.
 In effect, the blockchains and software enabling the smart contract will empower us to conduct our affairs independently, without the need for an institution to monitor and authorize our dealings.